race-engineering-center/QUnitConversion/README.md

 ## Overview

-`QUnitConversion` is a simple lightweight library providing tools for runtime unit conversion built on top of Qt5 Framework.
+`QUnitConversion` is a simple lightweight library providing tools for runtime unit conversion built on top of Qt Framework.

 `QUnitConversion` stores units as strings grouped by "family" (for example length or temperature).
 Each family has its own base unit, conversion inside a family is performed by converting through base unit providing conversion from any unit to any other unit in a family.
-Conversion rules can be added dynamically and/or loaded from JSON-formatted string so you can add your own conversions if needed.
-An example of an input JSON file is provided in `test/testdata/conversion_rules.json`.

 Note that each unit should have a unique name, as long as conversion is unit name-based.